 6. Fresh Air

 After listening to so many humorous podcasts, I felt like I was a little behind on what was going on around me.
 Fresh Air is no misnomer: no special effects or guests, just straight news in an easy-to-digest format.
-Terry Gross has a pleasant voice that can give you the news better than Fox can.
+Terry Gross has a pleasant voice that can give you the news better than Fox News can.

 7. The Dew Over